Home/Payment Splitting

 Up to 5 recipient wallets per payment by default.
 Need more?
 Contact us.
 We can accommodate up to 1,000 recipients for marketplace and platform use cases.

-Add the stablecoin rail to your checkout.
+Add stablecoin payments to your checkout.